Resonances for large one-dimensional "ergodic" systems: Introduction

-where $V$ is chosen as above, periodic or random.\\ The scattering theory or the closely related questions of resonances for the operator~\eqref{eq:2} or for closely related one-dimensional models has already been discussed in various works both in the mathematical and physical literature~\cite{MR1265236,MR1025232,citeulike:6565491,MR2252707,1999PhRvL..82.4220T,MR1618595,PhysRevB.77.054203,MR1687454,MR2197681,PhysRevB.61.R2444}.
-We will make more comments on the literature as we will develop our results.\\ Though in the present paper we restrict ourselves to discrete models, it is clear that continuous one-dimensional models can be dealt with essentially using the methods developed in the present paper.
+where $V$ is chosen as above, periodic or random. \end{itemize} Though in the present paper we restrict ourselves to discrete models, it is clear that continuous one-dimensional models can be dealt with essentially using the methods developed in the present paper.